-- A minor must consist of at least 18 credits, at least 12 of which must be taken at Dominican; - Students may pursue up to two separate minors; however, a course taken for one minor cannot be used to fulfill the requirements of a second minor; - Up to two courses from the student's major requirements (including related field and area of concentration requirements), may be applied toward the minor; - All cognate courses (as in the Biology program) or specified liberal arts requirements (as in the Nursing and Teacher Education programs) may be applied toward the - Students must achieve a minimum grade of "C" for each course used to fulfill a minor's requirements; - The student's major advisor will serve as the advisor for the minor as well; - A Declaration of minor form must be signed by the student and advisor and submitted to both the Registrar and Vice President for Academic Affairs/Academic Dean; - For full-time students, minors must be declared before the end of the Junior year.
+- Up to two courses from the student's major requirements (including related field and area of concentration requirements), may be applied toward the minor; - All cognate courses (as in the Biology program) or specified liberal arts requirements (as in the Nursing and Teacher Education programs) may be applied toward the minor; - Students must achieve a minimum grade of "C" for each course used to fulfill a minor's requirements; - The student's major advisor will serve as the advisor for the minor as well; - A Declaration of minor form must be signed by the student and advisor and submitted to both the Registrar and Vice President for Academic Affairs/Academic Dean; - For full-time students, minors must be declared before the end of the Junior year.
 For part-time students, minors must be declared by no later than the completion of 90 credits; - Any waiver to the above requirements must be approved in writing by the Vice President for Academic Affairs/Academic Dean.